 - Personal Care

-Unilever’s food products include Best Foods mayonnaise and sandwich spreads, as well as Knorr stock cubes and sauces.
-The refreshment category includes Heartbrand ice creams and Brook Bond teas.
-Unilever sells products like Surf laundry detergent and Sun dishwasher detergent under the home care category.
-The company’s Close-Up toothpaste, Vaseline lotion, and Dove soap and shampoo are sold under the personal care category.
-These types of products indicate that Unilever’s marketing mix is already highly diversified.
+Unilever’s food products include Hellmann’s and Best Foods mayonnaise and sandwich spreads, as well as Knorr stock cubes and sauces.
+The refreshment category includes Heartbrand ice creams, as well as Bru coffee (India).
+Unilever sells detergents and cleansers under the home care category.
+The company’s Vaseline lotion and Dove soap and shampoo are sold under the personal care category.
+The popularity of these brands adds to competitiveness, as noted in the business strengths identified in the SWOT analysis of Unilever.
+Also, these types of products indicate that Unilever’s marketing mix is already highly diversified.
 Such diversification partly results from the company’s acquisition strategy in the consumer goods market through the years.
 For example, the firm acquired Best Foods in 2000.
-Unilever’s organizational structure reflects the diversity of consumer goods in this product mix.
+Unilever’s organizational structure (company structure) reflects the diversity of consumer goods in this product mix.

 Place/Distribution in Unilever’s Marketing Mix

-The global operations of Unilever are a reflection of the extensive reach of the business in the consumer goods market.
+The global operations of Unilever reflect the extensive reach of the business in the consumer goods market.
 The venues or places where the company transacts with customers or target consumers are identified in this section of the marketing mix.
 Unilever uses the following places for distributing its products:

 - Retailers (primary)